QubesOS/qubes-doc/configuration/rxvt.md

 Installation
 ------------

-`yum install rxvt-unicode-256color-ml` will bring both base `rxvt-unicode` and extension.
+`dnf install rxvt-unicode-256color-ml` will bring both base `rxvt-unicode` and extension.
 Let me also recommend excellent Terminus font: `yum install terminus-fonts`.

 Xresources
 ----------

-In TemplateVM create file `/etc/X11/Xresources.urxvt` and paste config below. `!`-lines are comments and may be left out. `#`-lines are directives to CPP (C preprocessor) and are necessary.
+In TemplateVM create file `/etc/X11/Xresources.urxvt` and paste config below.
+`!`-lines are comments and may be left out.
+`#`-lines are directives to CPP (C preprocessor) and are necessary.
 This shouldn't go to `/etc/X11/Xresources`, because that file is not preprocessed by default.

 ~~~
 !
 CGA colour palette